-Whenever a high-security inmate is not able to be restrained, the staff should compensate by utilizing wheelchairs and should secure the inmate to the chair.
-It may also be necessary to increase the number of staff present to ensure the safe movement of high-security inmates.
+Whenever a high-security incarcerated person is not able to be restrained, the staff should compensate by utilizing wheelchairs and should secure the incarcerated person to the chair.
+It may also be necessary to increase the number of staff present to ensure the safe movement of high-security incarcerated persons.